SciML/OperatorLearning.jl/README.md

 A Package that provides Layers for the learning of (nonlinear) operators in order to solve parametric PDEs.

-For now, this package contains the Fourier Neural Operator originally proposed by Li et al.
+For now, this package contains the Fourier Neural Operator originally proposed by Li et al [1] as well as the DeepONet conceived by Lu et al [2].

 I decided to implement this method in Julia because coding up a layer using PyTorch in Python is rather cumbersome in comparison and Julia as a whole simply runs at comparable or faster speed than Python.
 Please do check out the [original work](https://github.com/zongyi-li/fourier_neural_operator) at GitHub as well.